 Most customers find that our FWD kits provide more bang for the buck than any other compaction management solution.
 The overall cost is very low compared to other solutions.
 Our kits can be installed on your existing machine and do not require trading machines, which can be extremely expensive in today’s market.

 Tires and track belts will wear over time, requiring additional costs down the road when the time comes to replace them.
-By contrast, our FWD kits do not have high wear components that require continuous upkeep or replacement.
-The value of our FWD kits is also retained through the life of the machine as well, resulting in increased value when it comes time to trade.
+By contrast, our FWD kits do not have high-wear components that require continuous upkeep or replacement.
+Additionally, the value of our FWD kits is retained through the life of the machine, resulting in increased planter value when the time comes to trade.

 EASY INSTALLATION & OPERATION

-Our frame weight transfer system is designed to allow for easy installation on the farm or at the dealership on your existing planter.
+Our frame weight transfer system is designed to allow for easy installation on your existing planter, either on the farm or at the dealership.
 Most of our customers find that a weight distribution kit is the most beneficial upgrade they have made to their machine.
-Once installed, the system takes care of itself, providing a care-free operation with easy adjustments.
-Since there are no heavy wear components, long term maintenance is simple and cost free.
+Once installed, the system takes care of itself, providing a carefree operation with easy adjustments.
+Since there are no heavy-wear components, long-term maintenance is simple and cost-free.

 Although some competitors offer bolt-on style kits, our kits are designed as weld-on to ensure maximum performance and long-term durability.
-Competitors’ bolt-on kits rely on hardware to clamp and point load those forces to the frame.
+Competitors’ bolt-on kits rely on hardware to clamp and point-load the transferred forces to the frame.
 These bolt-on kits have downsized features, such as smaller cylinder bores and thinner steel plating.

 Q: HOW DOES IT WORK?

 Kits use hydraulic cylinders and a control system to transfer excessive weight out to the wings.
 The hydraulic cylinders are positioned above the wing flex joints with the base end connecting to the center frame and the rod end connecting to the wing.